All photos are from: nasjonalrassikringsgruppe.no

 UX-Driven Visual System

-- Hierarchy & Iconography: Clear typographic hierarchy and simple icons guide users through complex information.
+- Hierarchy & Iconography: Distinct typographic hierarchy and minimal lineโart icons mirror the logoโs geometric clarity, guiding users through complex safety information.

-- Brand Motif: Avalanche-inspired angular shapes reinforce safety awareness while maintaining professional tone.
+- Brand Motif: Circular, quadrant-inspired forms reflect layered avalanche and geological risks, reinforcing safety awareness while maintaining a precise, professional tone.

 Touchpoint Applications